Childhood and Education Journey of Arnold Schwarzenegger in Timeline

 In June 1997, Arnold Schwarzenegger spent $38 million on a private Gulfstream jet.

-In 1997, Arnold Schwarzenegger underwent a Ross procedure for a replacement heart valve made from his own pulmonary valve, which itself was replaced with a cadaveric pulmonic valve, due to being born with a bicuspid aortic valve.
+In 1997, Arnold Schwarzenegger opted for a replacement heart valve made from his own pulmonary valve, which itself was replaced with a cadaveric pulmonic valve, in a Ross procedure.

 In 1997, Christopher Schwarzenegger, the fourth child of Arnold Schwarzenegger and Maria Shriver, was born.